gaehlerm/SoftwareEngineering/README.md

 Enums can only be used if you know all possible options when writing the code.
 If the user can somehow define custom options, you have to use string comparison.
 Though cases where you really have to make string comparisons are rare.

 ## Booleans

+// stay pragmatic.
+Once in a while an if statement is not too bad.
+This is more of a general advice.

 “Have a seat my son.
 There is something very important that I have to tell you.
 If you hear it for the first time it may be very shocking.
 Booleans are evil.”